MSE-NCCOS-NOAA/NCRMP_benthics/README.md

 For more information on the specific functions within the package, please see the vignette.

-For questions or collaborations, please contact the repository owner, Sarah Groves, sarah.groves@noaa.gov
+For questions or collaborations, please contact the repository owner, Shay Viehman, shay.viehman@noaa.gov